jsstuff/xql/README.md

 For example `COL("a").EQ(1)` yields the same tree as `OP(COL("a"), "=", 1)`

-The `qsql.core.Unary` interface:
+The `uql.core.Unary` interface:

-qsql.core.Unary            | Description
+uql.core.Unary             | Description
 :------------------------- | :------------------------------------
 `.getValue()`              | Get the child node or value `.setValue(value)`         | Set the child node or value

-The `qsql.core.Binary` interface:
+The `uql.core.Binary` interface:

-qsql.core.Binary           | Description
+uql.core.Binary            | Description
 :------------------------- | :------------------------------------
 `.getLeft()`               | Get the left node or value `.setLeft(left)`           | Set the left node or value